oracle/docker-images/OracleDatabase/SingleInstance/README.md

     -e ENABLE_ARCHIVELOG=true \
     -e ENABLE_FORCE_LOGGING=true \
     -e ENABLE_TCPS=true \
+    -e TRUE_CACHE=true \
+    -e TDE_WALLET_PWD=<your password for TDE wallet> \
+    -e PRIMARY_DB_PWD_FILE=<Location of the primary database password file> \
+    -e PRIMARY_DB_TDE_WALLET=<Location of the primary database TDE wallet> \
+    -e PRIMARY_DB_CONN_STR='<Primary database connection string>' \
+    -e PRIMARY_DB_NAME='<Primary source DB_NAME when different from the service name>' \
+    -e TRUE_CACHE_BLOB=<Path to the mounted True Cache blob .tar.gz> \
     -v [<host mount point>:]/opt/oracle/oradata \
-     oracle/database:21.3.0-ee
+     oracle/database:26ai-ee

+    **NOTE:** For a complete Podman deployment of a Primary Database together with a True Cache container, including network, secrets, host file, and automated setup using the True Cache extension image, refer to [extensions/truecache/README.md](extensions/truecache/README.md).

+    For parameter details across Enterprise Edition, Standard Edition 2, and Free, see [Primary Database Container Parameters Explained](#primary-database-container-parameters-explained).

     Parameters:
        --name:        The name of the container (default: auto generated).
        -p:            The port mapping of the host port to the container port.
                       The following ports are exposed: 1521 (Oracle Listener), 5500 (OEM Express), 2484 (TCPS Listener Port if TCPS is enabled).
        --ulimit:      Resource limits.
 Update according to Oracle Database documentation.
-       -e ORACLE_SID: The Oracle Database SID that should be used (default for 26ai Free Edition: FREE; all others, ORCLCDB).
+       -e ORACLE_SID: The Oracle Database SID that should be used (default: ORCLCDB).
-                      Note: The ORACLE_SID for 11g/18c Express and 26ai Free Editions cannot be changed.
-       -e ORACLE_PDB: The Oracle Database PDB name that should be used (default for 26ai Free Edition: FREEPDB1; all others, ORCLPDB1).
+       -e ORACLE_PDB: The Oracle Database PDB name that should be used (default: ORCLPDB1).
-                      Note: The ORACLE_PDB for 26ai Free Edition cannot be changed.
-       -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDBADMIN password (default: auto generated).
+       -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated).
        -e INIT_SGA_SIZE:
                       The total memory in MB that should be used for all SGA components (optional).
                       Supported by Oracle Database 19.3 onwards.